logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/system-actions/command-line/start-program/_index.md

     \(Optional\) A parameter or string, such as the name of a data file, to be passed to the launched program.

-    **Note:** parameter is an invisible argument.
+{{<note>}} parameter is an invisible argument.
 To use it, you must specify both the value and parameter header in the column to the right of the program argument.

 ## Valid contexts